owncook/CS3050-FinalProject/README.md

 Clone the repository to your device and navigate to it via ide or terminal.

 The [PythonArcade's](https://api.arcade.academy/en/latest/examples/platform_tutorial/step_01.html) install tutorial reccomended using a virtual environment to discourage package version conflicts.
-During our work we used/test venv and conda environments, pcik your preference and activate it.
+During our work we used/test venv and conda environments, pick your preference and activate it.
 To install the python arcade module navigate to terminal and run this command:

 ```
 pip install arcade
 ```

+## Optional Desktop Application Install
+After cloning the repository to your device, run pyinstaller main.py \
+    --add-data "keys:keys" \
+    --add-data "sources:sources" \
+    --collect-data arcade
+in the repo directory.
+Navigate into the newly built dist folder, then open the main folder.
+Inside are a _include folder and a main.exec.
+In order to run the exec from your desktop, transfer both the _include folder and the exec to your desktop.
+To launch, double click the exec!

 ## Getting Started